auth0/docs/articles/libraries/lock/v10/migration-guide.md

 ### Removed Methods
 - The `showSignin`, `showSignup` and `showReset` methods are no longer available.
 You can emulate the behavior of this options with the [initialScreen](/libraries/lock/v10/customization#initialscreen-string-), [allowLogin](/libraries/lock/v10/customization#allowlogin-boolean-), [allowSignUp](/libraries/lock/v10/customization#allowsignup-boolean-) and [allowForgotPassword](/libraries/lock/v10/customization#allowforgotpassword-boolean-) options.
 - The `getClient` method is no longer available.
 You can, instead, simply instantiate `Auth0` when using functionality from `auth0.js`.
-If you need help with how to do this, see the [Lock 10 documentation](/libraries/lock#using-auth0-js).
+If you need help with how to do this, see the [Using Lock with auth0js page](/libraries/lock/v10/auth0js).

 ---